 – From Johannesburg it’s a 2 hours flight.

 – From Dubai it’s less than 10 hours flying with Emirates

 – From Europe, there are many non-stop flights with around 11 hours of flight, like: KLM, from Schiphol airport in Amsterdam or Air France from Charles de Gaulle in Paris or even British Airways from Heathrow airport in London.

-To reach the city center you may take a: cab, bus, transfer, uber or even rent a car.
+To reach the city center you have some options, such as take a cab, bus, transfer, uber or even rent a car.

 Besides being a super colorful and cheerful city, Cape Town brings together nature, many tourist attractions, culture, wineries and a super diverse gastronomy.

 It is almost always sunny and the city is very popular for those who want to learn English, to do an exchange program or volunteer work.
 Ah, and it is also popular for honeymooners!

 In addition, it is where Table Mountain is located, one of the 7 new Natural Wonders of the World and, for animal lovers, you may also dive with sharks or go whale watching.